 4th-grade students use Word and Power Point.
 Throughout the year, they complete a variety of projects on both.
 In Word, students are able to change fonts change color, insert pictures, and shapes.
 Students are able to add transitions and animation, choose layouts and add slides and change the color and font of their text.
 Students are also able to insert pictures from clip art and from outside files.

-From first through third grade, Spanish is available as an optional after-school activity.
-In fourth grade, Spanish is introduced during the regular school day as a third language after English and Hebrew.
-Students are required to take Hebrew twice per week.
+From Kindergarten through 5th Grade, Spanish is taught during the regular school day as a third language after English and Hebrew.
 The focus of the program is on Spanish conversation.

 Hebrew and Judaic Studies